amethyst/specs/README.md

     w.create_now().with(Position(0)).with(Speed(2)).build();
     w.create_now().with(Position(-1)).with(Speed(100)).build();
     w.create_now().with(Position(127)).build();
-    // Planner is used to run systems on the specified world with a specified number of threads specs::Planner::new(w, 4)
+    // Planner is used to run systems on the specified world with as many
+    // threads as virtual cpus
+    specs::Planner::new(w)
 };
 ```